6) DOM XSS in jQuery selector sink using a hashchange event

 since an invalid hash value (non-existing title) triggers error so this payload will be executed

 there is the exploit server that I can use to prepare and deliver a custom made page.
 So I can create a page including an iframe to the vulnerable page.
-With an onload
+With an `onload` event I change the fragment which in turn triggers the `hashchange` event.

 **Detailed explanation of the code.**